Perfect even modules and the even filtration: Calculus of evenness

 and as the right hand side has even homotopy groups by assumption, so does the left hand side.
-By a filtration argument we deduce that the same is true for $\pi_{*}(E \otimes_{R} M)$. \end{proof}
+Since $E \otimes_{R} M$ is built using extensions from even suspensions of such $N \otimes_{R} M$, we deduce that $\pi_{*}(E \otimes_{R} M)$ is also concentrated in even degrees. \end{proof}

-\begin{warning} Beware that the criterion of \cref{theorem:even_flat_modules_over_connective_rings_detected_by_base_change_to_pi0} does not apply to homological even modules; in fact, the base-change along $R \rightarrow R_{\leq 0}$ need not even preserve homological evens.
+\begin{warning} Beware that the criterion of \cref{theorem:even_flat_modules_over_connective_rings_detected_by_base_change_to_pi0} does not apply to homologically even modules; that is, the base-change along $R \rightarrow R_{\leq 0}$ need neither preserve nor reflect the property of being homologically even.

 For a specific counterexample, let $k$ be a field and $k[x]$ a free $\mathbf{E}_{1}$-algebra on a variable in degree two, so that $\pi_{*}(k[x])$ is a polynomial ring.
 Then

 is homologically even as a $k[x]$-module as a consequence of \cref{proposition:even_flatnes_and_homological_flatnes_for_pistar_even_rings}, but $k \otimes_{k[x]} k \simeq k \oplus \Sigma^{3} k$ is not homologically even over $k$. \end{warning}